Financial Clerk and Assistant - Federal Salaries of 2022

-In 2020, the Internal Revenue Service hired the most employees titled Financial Clerical And Assistance, with an average salary of $51,409.
+In 2022, the Veterans Health Administration hired the most employees titled Financial Clerical And Assistance, with an average salary of $48,175.

 Government Financial Clerical And Assistance jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Financial Clerical And Assistance job is GS-1, and the highest paygrade that can be attained within this job series is GS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.